 Course Organization

-Labs: There are 7 scheduled labs, held online.
+Labs: There are several scheduled labs.
 Attendance is not mandatory but highly recommended.
 TAs will be available in the labs to answer questions about the programming assignments, and to help with graphics concepts.
 Drop-ins are welcome in any of the labs.

 Communication: We will use Piazza for all public communication and discussions.
-The course URL is http://piazza.com/ubc.ca/winterterm22020/cpsc314/home.
-Please sign up.
+The link is also accessible from Canvas.

-Grades: These will be returned using the CS handback system (details coming soon).
-If you have any issues with an assigned grade, please use the CPSC 314 2020WT2 Grade Disputes Web Form to request a review.
+Grades: These will be returned using Canvas.
+If you have any issues with an assigned grade, please use a private posting to the Instructors on Piazza to request a review (do not email an instructor directly; this will not get faster review).

 This is a required text and we will assign reading and other work from it.
 The good news is that it is very good, compact, and relatively inexpensive.
 Even better news: it’s available online from UBC library, free to UBC students.
 No limits on access, everyone in the class can access the book at the same time.
 Caveat: the examples in the book are in OpenGL, not WebGL.
 We will use the book mainly for further reading to understand the theory.